ShreyaKalaria/weather-with-issues/README.md

 # weather-with-issues
-Open an issue in this repository to get the current weather
+Get current weather of a location by simply opening a GitHub Issue in this repository